-Works Department has requested that a detailed traffic operations study will also be prepared conducted at a future date prior to construction of the BART Extension with TOJD Alternative, if approved, in order to identify potential operational issues at these sites, that could occur as a result of the TOJD at the Downtown San Jose and Diridon Stations.
+The San Jose Public Works Department has requested that a detailed traffic operations study be prepared at a future date prior to construction of the BART Extension with TOJD Alternative, if approved, in order to identify potential operational issues that could occur as a result of the TOJD at the Downtown San Jose and Diridon Stations.
 Site planning and design for the TOJD at these stations are still in a very preliminary stage.
-Therefore, aA detailed traffic operations analysis of intersection queuing, site access, and onsite circulation at these locations would be prepared and submitted to the City of San Jose Public Works Department for their review at a future date when detailed site plans are available.
+Therefore, a detailed traffic operations analysis of intersection queuing, site access, and onsite circulation at these locations would be prepared and submitted to the City of San Jose Public Works Department for their review at a future date when detailed site plans are available.

-The Diridon Station is also within the area covered by the Diridon Station Area Plan (DSAP), a 35-year land use plan developed by the City of San Jose that focuses on the intensification of land uses in the Diridon Station area and expansion of the Diridon Station to serve as a transit hub for existing and planned transit systems, including the BART Extension.
+The Diridon Station is also within the area covered by the DSAP, a 35-year land use plan developed by the City of San Jose that focuses on the intensification of land uses in the Diridon Station area and expansion of the Diridon Station to serve as a transit hub for existing and planned transit systems, including the BART Extension.
 The office and retail uses proposed by for the Diridon Station TOJD exemplify the intensification of land uses envisioned by the DSAP.

 The DSAP includes a shift in approved development growth from the traditional Downtown Core as identified by the approved Strategy 2000 to the Diridon Station Area, west of SR 87.
 Although the DSAP consists of the reallocation of land uses, the total planned development growth within the Downtown area remains as identified with the San Jose Downtown Strategy 2000 EIR.
 However, a small amount of retail space and over half of the residential units proposed by the DSAP are outside of the Downtown area.
 An EIR was prepared for the DSAP (City of San Jose 2014) in order to identify any intersection or freeway impacts under DSAP Buildout plus Strategy 2000 project conditions and to develop appropriate mitigation measures for any impacts.
-Because the office and retail TOJD for Diridon Station would be consistent with the DSAP, it ismay also be covered by that EIR, although a final determination will be made by the City of San Jose when a specific development proposal is submitted.
+Because the office and retail TOJD for Diridon Station would be consistent with the DSAP, it is also covered by that EIR.